Interview Tips for Nurses: Common Q & As

 It’s a great time to be looking for work as a nurse.
 According the Bureau of Labor Statistics, the median pay is high, the job outlook is projected to grow much faster than the national average, and nurses have the choice of a wide range of possible work environments from clinics, to schools, to the U.S. military.

-If you are on the job market for your first job or looking for a new job, let us answer your questions about how to land your dream position.
+If you are on the job market for your first job or looking for a new job, let us answer your questions about how to land your dream position and check out these interview tips for nurses.

 Make a good first impression